I Think My Husband Hates Me

 There are a number of reasons why husbands come to hate their wives.
 Some of these are actually fully within the wives' control, while others are not.

-Husbands bear a lot of responsibility as well.
+Husbands bear a lot of the responsibility.
 As individuals we’re all responsible for our own feelings and what we do about them.

-Both partners have a part in the state of the relationship and any issues that have developed.
-The blame for pain, disconnect, and any other problems are never the responsibility of only one partner.
+Yet both partners have a part in the state of the relationship and any issues that have developed.
+The blame for pain, disconnect, and any other problems are almost never the responsibility of only one partner.

 • Unrealized and unrealistic expectations